HannahCarolyn/Premier_Nanoindentation/README.txt

 * Need to add note about check of column headers in these files

-Within your base directory, have four folders named: Area_Function, Coordinate_Data, Indent_Data, Load_Function.
+Within your base directory, have five folders named: Area_Function, Coordinate_Data, Indent_Data, Load_Function, Premier_Calculated_Data.

 Inside the Area_Function folder you should have a single file created from the tip calibration on the Hysitron Triboscan software.
-Change the file extension of this file from .ara to .txt.
+Change the file extension of this file from .ara to .txt in windows file explorer.
 This file can have any name.

 If using mapping data, within the Indent_Data folder you should have the output text files from the XPM analysis sub-tab in the Hysitron Triboscan software (file --> export curves to text).